Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 A police officer can arrest you for disruptive behaviors.
 For example, the reckless handling of a firearm can be seen as disruptive and lead to a disorderly conduct arrest.
 Failing to leave a business if asked to do so by an employee is another example of disruptive behavior which could lead to a disorderly conduct criminal case.
 Further, blocking or impeding traffic can lead to a charge of disorderly conduct in Rhode Island, subjecting you to multiple court appearances and criminal misdemeanor penalties.

-If a criminal defendant pleads nolo contendere or guilty in district court to a charge of disorderly conduct there are many potential penalties which could be requested by the prosecutor or judge.
+If a criminal defendant pleads nolo contendere or guilty in district court to a charge of disorderly conduct there are many potential penalties that could be requested by the prosecutor or judge.

 Having the best criminal defense lawyer representing you gives you the best chance to avoid these penalties.